Review – Valkyria Chronicles

 If you haven’t noticed…and you probably haven’t, I have not written much lately.
 Truth be told, there hasn’t been a lot in gaming that has inspired me in the past couple of weeks.
 That is, until tonight.
 Flower has been on the Playstation Store now for roughly six or seven hours and in that time, I can safely say this game has answered the video games as art argument with a resounding, YES!

 This review is not going to be very long because the game is not very long and it is hard to do justice to it without letting you just play it and experience it for yourself.
 The premise is simple, tilt the controller and press any button to make the wind blow.
 That is it.
-Of course there is more to it, but really how much can I say about a series of flower petals blowing in the wind? → I’d buy that for a dollar.
+Of course there is more to it, but really how much can I say about a series of flower petals blowing in the wind?
+At first glance, the game looks like some kind of tech demo you would see at a video game convention but there is so much more to this game it is crazy. → Read awhile, and listen.

 Review – Prince of Persia